How to have an epic camping trip in your own backyard

 Consider adding some mood lighting by using some fairy lights.
 This is also a great way to identify where guy-ropes are located at night to avoid tripping over them.

-Unlike national parks at Easter time, you can have a campfire in your backyard, but there are some important rules to follow.
+Unlike South Australia's national parks at Easter time, you can have a campfire in your backyard – which is great if the weather gets a bit cool at night-time.
+But there are some important rules to follow.

 If your home is within the Adelaide metropolitan area or within a township, you can have a fire in a brazier, chiminea or fire pit, but only if you use charcoal as the fuel.
 If you leave outside of the metropolitan area or a township, you can use dry wood for your fire.